 Fan Wankinvoked: Mentions that seeing the mystic creatures of the forest moving into civilization to live alongside humans probably contributed a lot to humans and aliens learning to get along easily in the backstory of SPD.

-In Name Only: Linkara considers Mystic Force a fantasy story that has Power Rangers in it, rather than a fantasy-themed Power Rangers series.
+In Name Only: Linkara considers Mystic Force a fantasy story, a sadly generic one, that has Power Rangers in it, rather than a fantasy-themed Power Rangers series.

-It's Been Done: His opinion on the Fallen Hero/Noble Demon aspect of Koragg is that previous villains such as Astronema and Merrick did the storyline before, and not only that, they did it better.
+It's Been Done: His opinion on the Fallen Hero/Noble Demon aspect of Koragg is that previous villains such as Astronema, Merrick or Ryan did the storyline before, and not only that, they did it better.

 The Load: Subverted, despite making jokes about Udonna getting kidnapped, he states she never felt like this.